ksearcy/MicroMarket/README.md

 # MicroMarket
-micro market kiosk for the vending sector developed in c#
+micro market kiosk for the vending sector developed in c#(WPF)

 A micro market is a custom designed vending market or mart with a self-checkout kiosk.
 Micro markets can replace current vending programs, or act as a supplementary option for employees and staff.
 Micro markets provide users with a convenience store feel with vending options and prices.